IreneZoi/PlotsConfigurations/README.md

 Then merge them using the "magic" script in https://github.com/UniMiBAnalyses/PlotsConfigurations/blob/VBSjjlnu_v7/Configurations/VBSjjlnu/scripts/sum_data_flavours.py
 Now you can proceed with producing the control plots and the rest of the analysis.

+## Nuisance shapes treatment for fit v4.5

+The output of mkShapes need to be processed to normalize some nuisance, rename and split by sample the PS ones and add the QGL uncertainty.

+- 2018
+    -- Join the QCDscale variations of the W+jets bins since there were splitted in the jobs configuration cd rootFile_fit_v4.5_2018_split/
+        python ../../scripts/nuisances_tools/join_systematic_samples.py plots_fit_v4.5_2018_split.root QCDscale

+## Datacards
 You can now proceed making datacards (`mkDatacards.py --help` to see all available options):

     mkDatacards.py --pycfg configuration.py --inputFile rootFile/plots_TAG.root